Educator workshops are offered regularly throughout the year on a variety of topics.

 - In-person at Wildwood School, Middle/Upper Campus

 Special Offer!
 Join us for an additional half-day.
-Receive 30% off the registration price for Advisory is Essential: Meaningful DEIB Integration—November 15 or April 24.
+Receive 30% off the registration price for Advisory is Essential: Meaningful DEIB Integration on April 16, 2024.

 Facilitator: Steve Barrett